hmbilal108/thanks/README.md

 # This is created by me, taking inspiration from [Aareez Asif](https://youtu.be/tJxmN_nN__Y?si=EDfXoumrRuZtEWBL) and thanks to Aareef Asif.

-docker build -t thanksimage .
-and docker run --name thankscontainer -itd -p 27016:80 thanksimage
+Don't copy these two command.
+Use only 1 command that is hmbilal108944/thanksimage docker build -t thanksimage . and docker run --name thankscontainer -itd -p 27016:80 thanksimage